 On January 20, 1967 (advertising the former Grand as "Everything New Including the Name") the Kline’s officially opened The Valley Theatre as a 7 day a week operation.
 The Valley boasted improvements such as a newly renovated lobby and concession area, new carpeting, new auditorium curtains, and a modern marquee.
 The younger Kline, Jack H. became the manager of The Valley.

 By January 1970, after 3 very successful years of leasing the building, the Kline’s purchased the building from Fenstermacher and Clarke.
 In July 1975, the Kline’s sold The Valley to Thomas Thornton Enterprises, due to Jack H. relocating for his job.

 January 1977 saw The Valley closed for many months by Thomas Thornton Enterprises.
-The Kline’s bought the theatre back, completed additional repairs, and re-opened The Valley under the care of Mr. Doug Bricker as Manager until Jack H. returned to the area.
+The Kline’s bought the theatre back, completed additional repairs, and re-opened The Valley on October 7, 1977 under the care of Mr. Doug Bricker as Manager until Jack H. returned to the area.